Explore our expert-made templates & start with the right one for you.

 This guide has covered the major differences and similarities between Apache Kafka and RabbitMQ.
-Both can consume several millions of messages per second, though their architectures differ, and each performs better in certain environments.
-RabbitMQ controls its messages almost in-memory, using big cluster (30+ nodes).
+Both can consume several million messages per second, though their architectures differ, and each performs better in certain environments.
+RabbitMQ controls its messages almost in-memory, using a big cluster (30+ nodes).
 Comparatively, Kafka leverages sequential disk I/O operations and thus demands less hardware.

 You Have Streaming Data in Kafka.
 What’s Next?

 Getting your data in Kafka is just the first step – to actually drive value from it, you need a way to easily store, manage and analyze your streams.
 To learn how that’s achieved, check out our popular post on Apache Kafka with or without a Data Lake; or start a free trial of Upsolver to start seeing value from your Kafka streams today.